Sign up for our newsletter! Register Today!

 Back to Top

-Currently the pratice act wording considers any complementary and/or alternative therapies the practice of veterinary medicine.
-This was reconfirmed with an email from the board’s Executive Director, Dana Fennewald, who stated in an email the bodywork would be considered the practice of veterinary medicine 1.24.20
+Currently the practice act wording considers any complementary and/or alternative therapies the practice of veterinary medicine.
+This was reconfirmed with an email from the board’s Executive Director, Dana Fennewald, who stated in an email the bodywork would be considered the practice of veterinary medicine 1.24.20.
+She reconfirmed again in January 2025.

 https://www.animallaw.info/statute/mo-veterinary-chapter-340-veterinarians